manuelcralves/FEUP-CPD/assign1/doc/report.md

 ## **Performance evaluation of a single core**

-In this project, we will study the effect on the processor performance of the memory hierarchy when accessing large amounts of data.
+In this project, we studied the effect on the processor performance of the memory hierarchy when accessing large amounts of data.
 The product of two matrices will be used for this study.
-Use the Performance API (PAPI) to collect relevant performance indicators of the program execution.

 ### **Algorithms explanation and Performance metrics**